vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 ```

 !!! info
-    See below to remove the reference error on customersService10
+    For the moment, the editor displays errors.
+This is normal.
+We will see below how to remove the reference error on customersService10

 #### Handler anatomy

 - An handler is just a class with annoted methods.
 These annotations describe how the handler can be requested.
 There are 3 kinds of handler: ```Query handler```, ```Action handler``` and ```Event handler```.
 See [concepts](../reference/index)
 - The ```QueryHandler``` annotation tells that the class exposes handler(s) for query (accessible with a GET http verb) and can define default configurations.
 In this case, the handler could be requested by any (anonymous) user thanks to the ```scope:'?'``` property.
 - The ```Query``` annotation is used to expose a method.
 Annotations have mandatory properties used to describe the service.
-The query will be accessible from ```/api/customersview``` (The name is inferred from the method name and removing the Async suffix).
+The query will be accessible from ```/api/customersview``` (The name is inferred from the method name removing the Async suffix).
-- The handler code is like any traditional method.
-With some specificities:
+- The handler code is like any traditional method with some specificities:
     - It can take only one argument described by a model.
-This model will be validated before the method is called and raise a Bad Request error in case of errors.
+This model will be validated before the method is called and can raise a Bad Request error in case of errors.
     - The return value must be described by a model (can be the same as the input argument).
 This is used to describe the service.
-    - If any error occurs, a 500 http error will be sent to the client.
+    - If any error occurs during processing the handler, a 500 http error will be sent to the client.

+Now it's time to remove errors from your code.
 You can note that the service uses a custom service class (```CustomersService```) to read all customers.
 This is a proxy class requesting our first service : customers-service.

 But how can i create this proxy class ?